 Alongside the annual allowance, there used to be an effective limit, the lifetime allowance, on the tax-efficient value of your overall pension benefits, set at £1,073,100 for 2022/23.
-If this ceiling was breached, then a tax rate of up to 55% applied on the excess.
-The tax charge has been removed for 2023/24 and the lifetime allowance will be abolished entirely from 2024/25 under legislation in the current Finance Bill.
+If this ceiling was breached, then a tax rate of up to 55% could apply on the excess.
+The tax charge has been removed for 2023/24 onwards and the lifetime allowance will be abolished entirely from 2024/25.
 However, the shadow chancellor has said the lifetime allowance would be reinstated if Labour wins the next election, due by January 2025.